austral/austral.github.io/spec/rationale-error-handling.md

 	in the compiler.
 Unlike C++, this option is explicitly welcome in Rust.

-	In both languages, the decision of whether or not to use exception handling takes place at the root of the dependency tree, at the application.
+	In both languages, the decision of whether or not to use exception handling takes place at the root of the dependency tree: at the application.
 This makes sense: the alternative is a model whereby a library that relies on unwinding will pass this requirement to other packages that depend on it, "infecting" dependents transitively up to the final application.